Support Centre

 • the methods available to the data subject in making the request need to be data subject-friendly, such as in writing, by telephone or electronic mail, or via the Internet;

-• data subjects must be able to request access at least through the same window or in the same manner that the data handler uses to collect such personal data, unless a justifiable reason exists (e.g. difficulty in continuously operating such window); and
+• data subjects must be able to request access at least through the same window or in the same manner that the data handler uses to collect such personal data unless a justifiable reason exists (e.g. difficulty in continuously operating such window); and

 • details regarding the manner and procedure for exercising the right to request access are to be posted on the website operated by the data handler (if such a website exists).

-Data handlers must confirm that the request is made by the data subject whose personal data is to be accessed, or their appropriate legal representative.
+Data handlers must confirm that the request is made by the data subject whose personal data is to be accessed or their appropriate legal representative.
 In addition, data handlers must respond to the data subject who requests access within ten days of receiving the request.
-The response should either be the granting of access (if the request was accepted), or the fact that access has been put on hold, in which case the grounds for the delay must be explained.
+The response should either be the granting of access (if the request was accepted) or the fact that access has been put on hold, in which case the grounds for the delay must be explained.
 Once the reason for the delay no longer exists or is cured, access must be granted without delay.

 8.3.
 Right to rectification

-The PIPA provides data subjects that have accessed their personal data with a right to request the rectification of such information from the relevant data handler.
+The PIPA provides data subjects who have accessed their personal data with a right to request the rectification of such information from the relevant data handler.
 Since only data subjects who have accessed their personal data may request rectification of such information, data subjects who were denied access to their personal data may not exercise their right to request rectification.

 Meanwhile, the PIPA stipulates the right to rectification in parallel with the right to erasure in the same provision, so the data subject's method of exercising the right to rectification, the data handler's timeline for responding to such request, and the data handler's rights regarding the right to rectification are the same as those for the right to erasure.
 Therefore, please see the section on the right to erasure below for more details.